Risingson/eveeyedocs/docs/issues.md

 # Known Issues

-!!! warning "Known issues with 5.00.1 release"
+!!! warning "Known issues with latest mobile release"
     - Changing jumprange settings does not update range on universe map.
     -

+Some issues above might already be fixed on browser version already but are yet to be fixed with next mobile release.

 #### Bugreporting